PolyhedralDev/TerraDocs/docs/install/bukkit-server-world-creation.rst

       worlds:
          <LEVEL NAME>:
          generator: Terra:DEFAULT

+.. attention:: These lines are **not** present by default, you have to add them yourself!

 #.
 Replace `<LEVEL NAME>` with the server's configured `level-name`.
 This can be found in the `server.properties` file
    under the 'level-name' key.
 By default, level-name is set to `world`.